-Certified as an Equine Specialist in Mental Health Learning.
+Certified as an Equine Specialist in Mental Health and Learning.
 Graduate of Syracuse University's College of Nursing, BSN program.
-Attended SUNY Upstate's College of Nursing's, Master's for Family Nurse Practioner.
-Prior to becoming a Registered Nurse, she attended Wilson College for Equestrian Studies.
-She brings 22 plus years of Nursing Experience, which she held multiple Leadership positions.
+Attended SUNY Upstate's College of Nursing's, Master's for Family Nurse Practitioner.
+Prior to becoming a Registered Nurse.
+She brings 24 plus years of Nursing Experience, which she held multiple Leadership positions.
 She attended Wilson College for Equine Science, and then went into the Harness Racing World.
 She has cared for Grand Circuit Equines, and also assisted with training the "Babies".
 Has been involved with and worked with Equines for over 35 years.

 Ryan is very driven young man, who is combining 4 different disciplines regarding the Equine Partner, under one roof!
 He attended Cazenovia College with a Business Major/ Equine Science Minor.
 He has spent long hours riding and training.
 His original idea was to create a program for Domestic Violence Survivors and their Children.
 The more research that was done, he felt that he did not want to limit services.
 He wanted to create a program for all people who are surviving Post Traumatic Stress Disorders.
 This led him to broaden his program for our local Veterans and their families.
 It is with open hearts, this program is evolving.
 Working and applying for grants, he wanted no Veteran to have to pay out of pocket costs, to enjoy the beneficial effects of Equine Therapies.